-You don’t need to purchase a new display if you’re confident with the current one.
+You don’t need to purchase a new display if you’re confident with the current one with your PC.

-If you want to start digital drawing, the start-up costs can vary wildly depending on what you buy:
+As you can see, starting digital drawing has very different, the start-up costs depending on what you buy:

-On the other hand, if you decide not to buy a computer, and use a freeware with a small pen tablet, you can get started from around US$100.
+On the other hand, if you decide not to buy a computer, and use a freeware with a small pen tablet, you can get started with around US$100.